SakshiJadhav0109/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS10.md

 ![](https://img.shields.io/badge/Reviewed-TBD-brown)

 ### Problem Statement
-The automotive industry's transition to intelligent vehicles has led to increasing reliance on electronic control units (ECUs).
-These ECUs require regular firmware updates for performance enhancements, bug fixes, and safety improvements.
-Traditional physical update methods pose challenges such as high costs, inefficiencies, and user inconvenience.
-Firmware-Over-The-Air (FOTA) aims to address these challenges by enabling remote updates.
-However, the transition introduces vulnerabilities, including data tampering, unauthorized access, and replay attacks, which can compromise safety and functionality.
-The central challenge lies in designing a lightweight and secure FOTA protocol that ensures data integrity, authentication, confidentiality, and freshness, all while accommodating resource constraints and addressing wireless communication vulnerabilities.
+The automotive industry's shift toward intelligent vehicles has increased dependence on electronic control units (ECUs) for safety, performance, and operational enhancements.
+Regular firmware updates are essential to maintain functionality, fix bugs, and improve system performance.
+Traditional physical update methods are costly, inefficient, and inconvenient for manufacturers and consumers.
+Firmware-Over-The-Air (FOTA) technology addresses these limitations by enabling remote updates, streamlining processes, and enhancing user experience.
+However, transitioning to FOTA introduces significant cybersecurity risks, including data tampering, unauthorized firmware access, replay attacks, and malware injection, which can jeopardize vehicle safety and functionality.
+The central challenge is developing a lightweight, secure FOTA protocol that ensures data integrity, authentication, confidentiality, and freshness while addressing the limited computational resources of ECUs and the vulnerabilities of wireless communication.
+A robust solution is critical to delivering safe, efficient, and reliable updates in the evolving landscape of intelligent vehicles.
 ---

 ### Literature Survey